rohit252/graphdb/README.md

         - docker build -t imagename:tag .
         - docker run --publish 7200:7200 imagename

 once the graphdb is up, you can import rdf data by using covid.ttl file which is present here.
-One important thing covid.ttl includes rdf reprentation for 15 countries that I have created from csv covid data (see read_covid_dataset python file).
+One important thing covid.ttl includes rdf representation for 15 countries created from csv covid data (see read_covid_dataset python file).

 4. Finally, there is another folder named screenshots, where you can see some of the queries that I ran and their results.
 Also, there is some other screenshots depicting some of the insights of the work (different classes, their relationship and so on).

-''' steps that have been used to create docker image, container and to save it into tar file'''
+''' steps that have been used to create docker image, container and to save it into tar file '''

-    - docker build -t grapgdb:latest .
+    - docker build -t graphdb:latest .
     - docker run -p 7200:7200 -v /data:/opt/graphdb/home --name my-gdb1 graphdb:latest
     - docker save -o ../graph/graphdb.tar graphdb